An Introduction to The Zones of Regulation

 As a child with or without challenges, it can be difficult to recognize or have the ability to understand tools and strategies to help in times of anxiety, anger, frustration, and sadness.
-The Zones of Regulation is a curriculum that provides a straight forward way for children to recognize emotions they are feeling and determine what support they need to become well regulated.
+The Zones of Regulation is a curriculum that provides a straightforward way for children to recognize the emotions they are feeling and determine what support they need to become well-regulated.

 The Zones of Regulation: An overview

 The Zones of Regulation is comprised of lessons and activities designed by Leah Kuypers, M. A. Ed., OTR/L, to help students gain skills in the area of self-regulation.
 The learning activities are designed to support children in recognizing when they are in the different states of alertness or moods, called “Zones.”
 Additionally, children learn how to use strategies, including sensory supports, calming techniques, and thinking strategies, to move between Zones when needed.

 For all of us, each day is different and each day we can be in a different zone.
 Some days everything works exactly according to plans and other days are so chaotic and unstructured that we need to tap into tools and strategies to get us through.
 It is important to recognize where we are at emotionally and mentally, and how to change it based on the environment we are in and to help children thrive in their environments to succeed at their goals, boost their self-esteem and weave into the culture feeling confident and able to make decisions and where to look for help.